Budapestby VisitCity Guides

 Formal and informal Hungarian greetings reflect cultural values around respect and hierarchy

-A delightful phenomenon occurs when tourists pronounce Hungarian particularly well – locals often respond with enthusiastic rapid-fire Hungarian, assuming greater fluency than actually exists.
-Simply smile and respond with "Nem értem" (I don't understand) followed by "Beszél angolul?"
-(Do you speak English?) to gracefully reset the conversation.
+Something funny happens when tourists pronounce Hungarian really well - locals often respond with fast Hungarian, thinking you speak it better than you actually do.
+We discovered this happens a lot!
+Just smile and say "Nem értem" (I don't understand) followed by "Beszél angolul?"
+(Do you speak English?) to nicely reset the conversation.

-Modern translation apps provide excellent backup support, with many offering photo translation for menus and signs.
-However, the personal connection created by speaking even basic Hungarian often proves more valuable than perfect digital translation.
+Modern translation apps give you excellent backup support, with many offering photo translation for menus and signs.
+However, the personal connection you create by speaking even basic Hungarian often proves more valuable than perfect digital translation.

 Frequently Asked Questions